Tony Abbott: Post-parliamentary career

+Abbott has been on the board of the Ramsay Centre for Western Civilisation since 2016.
+In 2019 he was appointed to the board of the Australian War Memorial.

 On 4 September 2020, Abbott was appointed as an adviser to the UK's Board of Trade with the stated aim of providing "a range of views to help in its advisory function, promoting free and fair trade and advising on UK trade policy to the International Trade Secretary".
 The role involves advising on the negotiation of international trade deals for the UK, but it was reported that Abbott would not be involved in advising the government on the country's Brexit process.
 He will be joined on the board by other senior political figures, including Patricia Hewitt, a former UK Secretary of State for Health, Daniel Hannan, a former Member of the European Parliament, and Linda Yueh, a writer and broadcaster.
 News of the appointment prompted UK Opposition politicians to question his suitability for the job because of comments previously made by Abbott about climate change, women and same-sex marriage.
-Boris Johnson, the UK's Prime Minister, said that he could not agree with the views of everyone in his government, but that Abbott had been elected as Prime Minister by that "great, liberal democratic nation of Australia" which he said "speaks for itself".
+Boris Johnson, the UK's Prime Minister, said that he could not agree with the views of everyone in his government, but that Abbott had been elected as prime minister by that "great, liberal democratic nation of Australia" which he said "speaks for itself".

+In 2024, Abbott declined to be interviewed for ABC's Nemesis television documentary, which told the story of the Abbott, Turnbull and Morrison governments.
+Abbott was the first former prime minister to decline an interview in the three decades that the ABC has made retrospective documentaries about Australian governments.
+When Cardinal Pell died in 2023 Abbott described him as a "saint for our times".

 Possible Senate appointment

-After the death of Senator Jim Molan, former Victorian Liberal president Michael Kroger in an interview with Sky News Australia suggested the idea of Abbott taking Molan's Senate seat.
+After the death of Senator Jim Molan, former Victorian Liberal Party president Michael Kroger in an interview with Sky News Australia suggested the idea of Abbott taking Molan's Senate seat.
 Opposition Leader Peter Dutton told ABC News that there was no question Tony Abbott would be an asset" but also stated that "there will be many other candidates who are very credible as well".
-Abbott has not confirmed whether he is interested in returning to public life.
+Ultimately, Abbott was not selected for the Senate vacancy.

+Board appointments

+In February 2023, Abbott joined the board of UK think-tank Global Warming Policy Foundation which is known for its climate change scepticism.

+As of July 2023, he holds the role of a Senior Advisor at New Direction, a think tank affiliated with the European Conservatives and Reformists Party in the European Parliament.

+In November 2023, Abbott was appointed to a board seat at Fox Corporation.
+His nomination came the day after Rupert Murdoch announced his retirement.